Latest Update: January 2020 to reflect updated HUD Guidance on Emotional Support Animals

 - Licensed therapists

 - Social workers

 - Psychologists/ Psychiatrists

-The ESA letter should be on the LMHP’s letterhead and contain the LMHP’s contact and license information.
-ESA Doctors can help connect you to a licensed mental health professional that is licensed to assist you in your state and knowledgeable about ESAs.
+The U.S. Department of Housing (HUD) has given guidance that as best practice, the ESA letter should be on the LHCP’s letterhead, signed and dated by the LHCP, and contain the LHCP’s contact and license information.
+The ESA letter should state that the tenant has a mental or emotional impairment and that the tenant needs their ESA because it alleviates a symptom or effect of the impairment.
+ESA Doctors can help connect you to a health care professional that is licensed to assist you in your state and knowledgeable about ESAs.

 What Landlords Cannot Ask You for Under the FHA